 If a buyer was introduced to your home during the term of your listing agreement and you sell it privately (during a specified time in the agreement) to that same buyer, commissions will be payable.

 Yes.
 Once your home is off of the market, you are free to list your home with any licenced real estate agent.

 When you are ready to fire your REALTOR®, simply inform your agent that you would like to cancel the listing and ask him to provide you with the listing cancellation form.
 There will be two choices on this form.
 Make sure you have a property termination end date, the office broker (not the agent) has signed and you have received a copy.

 1. Unconditional termination

 - Which allows no further obligations for either the seller or Realtor

 - Your agreement will end on the termination date but your obligations will continue under the terms of Section 10 of the Exclusive Seller Representation Agreement.
 There may also be an additional term.

-If your Realtor fails to provide this form within a timely matter, contact the brokerage and tell them about your grievances with the agent.
+If your Edmonton REALTOR® fails to provide this form within a timely matter, contact their brokerage and tell them about your grievances with the agent.